 What does additional coverage mean?

 For qualified renters, only coverage amounts that match a typical security deposit are permitted.

-If a renter needs a guarantor, the amount of coverage being provided can be increased to meet the requirements of the property.
-An increase in required coverage will increase the cost of the policy.
+For renters who don’t qualify for a lease approval on their own, the amount of coverage can be increased to meet the requirements in order to obtain a lease.
+An increase in required coverage will increase the cost of the renter’s Rhino policy.

-- Renters will need to enroll via an invitation in order to get guarantor coverage.
+- Renters will need to enroll via an invitation to get security deposit and guarantor coverage.

-- When inviting a renter to Rhino, be sure to include the exact required coverage you will need to approve them.
+- When inviting a renter to Rhino, be sure to include the exact amount of coverage you will need to approve them.